 About the author:

 Laura Colca is a partner in the law firm Goldberg Segalla, where she is a member of the leadership committee of the Corporate Services and Commercial Litigation practice group.
 Laura is also a member of the National Association of Women in Construction as well as Professional Women in Construction.
 Laura has counseled countless clients on all types of business transactional matters including representing owners and contractors on both private sector and public construction projects.
-She can be reached at 716.710.5840 or .
+She can be reached at 716.710.5840 or email@example.com.

 Modern Contractor Solutions, May 2018